awesome-english/awesome-english/README.md

 ## 🔸 Listening and Reading

-- [Lyricstraining](https://lyricstraining.com) - the way to learn languages through music and the lyrics of your favourite songs.
+- [Lyricstraining](https://lyricstraining.com) - the way of learning languages through music and the lyrics of your favourite songs.
 You need to fill the gaps while listening the song.

 - [English Central](https://www.englishcentral.com) - practise listening, speaking and spelling by watching videos and filling the gaps.

+- [NYT reading](https://www.nytimes.com/spotlight/vocabulary-quizzes) - test your vocabulary and reading comprehension with quizes based on the The New York Times articles.

   Here you can see how English is spoken by real people and in context.
 I like both sources to check the context of use of a word or phrase in different authentic videos, movies, and series.

 - [Youglish](https://youglish.com) - an online app that provides real-time captions of videos shared on YouTube.